 We'll try not to gush, but Xero absolutely nails their tagline at every turn.
-While light blue is their brand colour, they take every opportunity to leverage lush, gorgeous colours in all of their imagery, which also happens to be custom and perfectly framed.
-In addition, the layout and flow of content is natural and intuitive, the spacing wastes little yet perfectly paces the information without being overwhelming, and all elements feel quite cohesive.
-It shows an attention to detail that few other sites every really master.
+While light blue is their brand color, they take every opportunity to leverage lush, gorgeous colours in all of their imagery, which also happens to be custom and perfectly framed.
+In addition, the layout and flow of content are natural and intuitive, the spacing wastes little yet perfectly paces the information without being overwhelming, and all elements feel quite cohesive.
+It shows an attention to detail that few other sites ever really master.

-- Consistency: Because Xero offers a wide breadth of solutions and services a vast expanse of business types, many of which are quite different in need, Xero inherently has a lot of information to provide—but they execute with precision.
-Pages of the same type such as product features, business types, and customer stories are highly consistent in presentation, quickly allowing visitors a logical map to where they can find certain types of information easily.
+- Consistency: Because Xero offers a wide breadth of solutions and services to a vast expanse of business types, many of which are quite different in need, Xero inherently has a lot of information to provide—but they execute with precision.
+Pages of the same type, such as product features, business types, and customer stories, are highly consistent in presentation, quickly allowing visitors a logical map to where they can find certain types of information easily.

 - Explainers for all: Given how comprehensive Xero's solutions are, it's hard to understand everything, let alone be motivated to read it all.
 Having a minute-long explainer for almost every facet is a game-changer when it comes to the ease of getting informed.

-- No shy pricing: It's in the navigation bar and every Business Type page.
-People want to know the price and Xero isn't afraid to share it—and it doesn't hurt the buy-in starts so low!
+- No shy pricing: It's in the navigation bar and on every Business Type page.
+People want to know the price, and Xero isn't afraid to share it—and it doesn't hurt that the buy-in starts so low!

 - Free trial at every turn: While having a CTA everywhere can feel pushy, Xero waits to deliver value with information, then reminds visitors how easy it is to try—which Xero also clearly realizes is one of the most compelling paths to conversion.

-In today's world, analytics are everywhere, and few seem to know that better than GoodData.
-The top of their home page says it all.
-If the language and images visitors first encounter aren't example enough, the fact that GoodData references Gartner, one of the most trusted sources of information, certainly is.
-But despite how deep data can dive, how much insight it can provide, it's still often intimidating for a lot of people, and GoodData seems to understand that as well—everything about their design and presentation both simplifies and exemplifies the concepts around data-based business intelligence, making it digestible for just about everyone.
+In today's world, analytics are everywhere, and few seem to know that better than this SaaS website design inspiration.
+The top of GoodData's home page says it all.
+If the language and images visitors first encounter aren't examples enough, the fact that GoodData references Gartner, one of the most trusted sources of information, certainly is.
+But despite how deep data can dive, and how much insight it can provide, it's still often intimidating for a lot of people, and GoodData seems to understand that as well—everything about their design and presentation both simplifies and exemplifies the concepts around data-based business intelligence, making it digestible for just about everyone.

 - Social proof: Right under the header is one of the most compelling stats on their site—that “GoodData powers 50% of the Fortune 500 analytics.”
 We're frankly surprised they didn't highlight this more readily—it's pretty damn impressive!

-- Clear, concise, communicative: Despite the intensity and complexity of how their solutions actually work and what they can do, almost nowhere on the site are copy blocks longer than a sentence or two, and they’re almost always accompanied by a demonstrative image.
+- Clear, concise, and communicative: Despite the intensity and complexity of how their solutions actually work and what they can do, almost nowhere on the site are copy blocks longer than a sentence or two, and a demonstrative image almost always accompanies them.

 - Insight: Gleaning insight from data is common practice, but GoodData goes to great lengths to exemplify when it can be the most helpful and provides plenty of high-value information on how and why to apply it, as well as how it directly relates to business operations, which allows them to be helpful while also creating a need.

-Outside of the compelling design to their website overall, HubSpot does two things exceptionally well: prove that they wholeheartedly believe in the inbound methodology of maximizing the customer experience, and positioning themselves to help businesses grow.
-On their home page, they do both with genuine authority.
-Landing here alone gives you two options to get HubSpot free without even scrolling, but if you do, or hit the nav bar, you'll find even more opportunities to do so.
-They are truly an industry standard from head to toe and you'll be hard-pressed to find an area where they don't accel.
+Outside of the compelling design of their website overall, the company does two things exceptionally well: prove that they wholeheartedly believe in the HubSpot inbound methodology of maximizing the customer experience and positioning themselves to help businesses grow.
+On their homepage, they do both with genuine authority.
+Landing here alone gives you two options to get HubSpot free without even scrolling, but if you do or hit the nav bar, you'll find even more opportunities to do so.
+They are truly an industry standard from head to toe, and you'll be hard-pressed to find an area where they don't excel.

 - Double value: Not only do they offer low or even free buy-ins, but they round it all out with one of the most comprehensive training programs around—and they're not afraid to show it.

-- Visual identity: The overall cohesiveness of the site is created by their unique illustrations and matching stylized graphics, and cemented by their characteristic orange.
-No matter what page you land on, you always know what site you're on based off those alone.
+- Visual identity: The overall cohesiveness of the site is created by its unique illustrations and matching stylized graphics cemented by their characteristic orange.
+No matter what page you land on, you always know what site you're on based on those alone.

 - Highlighting support: The navigation bar alone tells you all you need to know about what HubSpot is trying to do.
 They give folks links to their various hubs, a quick link to pricing (also directly stated under the software tab), and resources.
 That makes a trial run an easy choice for most people, as it's free and offers plenty of free support, self-driven or otherwise.